PonderV2: Pave the Way for 3D Foundation Model with A Universal Pre-training Paradigm: Experiments for Indoor Scenarios

 \textbf{Influence of Mask Ratio} To augment point cloud data, we employ random masking as one of the augmentation methods, which divides the input point cloud into 2048 groups with 64 points.
 In this ablation study, we evaluate the performance of our method with different mask ratios, ranging from 0\% to 90\%, on the ScanNet and SUN RGB-D datasets, and report the results in \tabref{tab:supp mask ratio}.
 Notably, we find that even when no dividing and masking strategy is applied (0\%), our method achieves a competitive mAP@50 performance of 40.7 and 37.3 on ScanNet and SUN RGB-D, respectively.
 Our method achieves the best performance on ScanNet with a mask ratio of 75\% and a mAP@50 performance of 41.7.
 Overall, these results suggest that our method is robust to the hyper-parameter of mask ratio and can still achieve competitive performance without any mask operation.

-\textbf{Influence of 3D Feature Volume Resolution} In our method, Ponder-RGBD constructs a 3D feature volume with a resolution of [16, 32, 64], which is inspired by recent progress in multi-resolution 3D reconstruction.
-However, building such a high-resolution feature volume can consume significant GPU memory.
-To investigate the effect of feature volume resolution, we conduct experiments with different resolutions and report the results in \tabref{tab:supp resolution}.
-From the results, we observe that even with a smaller feature volume resolution of 16, Ponder-RGBD can still achieve competitive performance on downstream tasks.
+\textbf{Influence of 3D Feature Volume Resolution} By default, we use a relatively small resolution of 3D feature volume.
+To explore the impact of resolution, we perform ablation studies with varying resolutions, as shown in Table \ref{tab:supp resolution}.
+Inspired by advances in 3D reconstruction, we implement multi-resolution of [16, 32, 64] to make the volume with a much larger resolution.
+Results indicate that using a smaller resolution of 16, while potentially affecting rendering quality, can enhance downstream performance, accelerate pre-training, and reduce memory consumption.

-\textbf{Number of Input RGB-D View.} Our method utilizes $N$ RGB-D images, where $N$ is the input view number.
+\textbf{\minorrevise{Number of Input RGB-D Views}.} Our method utilizes $N$ RGB-D images, where $N$ is the input view number.
 We study the influence of $N$ and conduct experiments on 3D detection, as shown in \tabref{tab:ablation study multiview}.
 We change the number of input views while keeping the scene number of a batch still 8.
 Using multi-view supervision helps to reduce single-view ambiguity.
 Similar observations are also found in the multi-view reconstruction task~\cite{long2022sparseneus}.
 Compared with the single view, multiple views achieve higher accuracy, boosting mAP@50 by 0.9\% and 1.2\% for ScanNet and SUN RGB-D datasets, respectively.

-\subsubsection{Other applications}
+\subsubsection{Other Applications}

 The pre-trained model from our pipeline Ponder-RGBD itself can also be directly used for surface reconstruction from sparse point clouds.
 Specifically, after learning the neural scene representation, we query the SDF value in the 3D space and leverage the Marching Cubes~\cite{lorensen1987marching} to extract the surface.
 We show the reconstruction results in \figref{fig:application reconstruction}.
-The results show that even though the input is sparse point clouds from complex scenes, our method is able to recover high-fidelity meshes.
+The results show that even though the input is sparse point clouds from complex scenes, our method is capable of recovering high-fidelity meshes.